 With a good chef's knife, slice the peaches into wedges and remove pits.

-Place the peaches in a large mixing bowl and add sugar.
+Place the sliced peaches in a large mixing bowl and add sugar.
 Use a microplane grater to zest the lemon, then juice it.
 Add cornstarch, lemon juice, and lemon zest to the bowl and mix gently until thoroughly combined.

 Step 2: Make the crumble topping